rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-react-native-sdk.md

       </td>
       <td style="text-align:left"><code>int</code>
       </td>
-      <td style="text-align:left">Number of seconds SDK would wait for a device mode integration callback to be triggered.</td>
+      <td style="text-align:left">Number of seconds SDK would wait for a device mode integration callback to be triggered.
+Useful when you want to perform an operation once a device mode integration is initialized successfully</td>
       <td
       style="text-align:left"><code>5</code>
         </td>